 Now, if, on the other hand, a person looks like they were 18 or over and they were representing themselves as 18 or over – that's a different scenario.
 I had a case recently where the other person had a fake ID that showed they were over 18, and they said they were over 18.
 They delivered my client the fake ID, that's it.
 That's an excellent defense to a statutory rape case.

-Often, people come in contact with somebody on an age 18 or older website.
-They start talking to them.
+Often, people come in contact with somebody on an 18-year-old or older website and start talking to them.

 Maybe they send pictures back and forth.
 Perhaps they start sexting back and forth, and at some point, the other party tells them when they're all excited and interested in them that they're under the age of 18 – at that point, all conversation needs to cease because now you have yourself in the wrong position.